demandchain/developer.offerengine.com/content/v1/purchases.md

 ### Parameters

 user_id
-: _String_  Id of the deal you are reserving inventory for
+: _String_  Id of the user you are reserving inventory for

 ### Response